Can You Become A Screenwriter Without A Degree? Pros & Cons.

 153214973 s

-You use these to give your reps (and anyone you meet) a multi-dimensional sense of who you are as a writer, and so they know you aren’t a fluke.
+To attract a manager or agent’s attention, you must have multiple samples known in the industry as spec scripts.
+You use these to give your reps (and anyone you meet) a multidimensional sense of who you are as a writer so they know you aren’t a fluke.

 Ideally, you should have about three spec scripts in the same genre, style, or format you plan on writing as part of your portfolio of samples.

-This could happen through the script being recommended to the rep by a colleague, having placed highly in a contest the rep follows or becoming talked about by readers and execs as the buzz of the town.
+At least one of your spec scripts must be good enough to break through the noise and attract the reps.
+This could happen through the script being recommended to the rep by a colleague, placing highly in a contest the rep follows, or becoming talked about by readers and execs as the buzz of the town.

 A personal brand.